 \section{Summary}

 In this paper, we presented the \pkg{dynamite} package for Bayesian inference of DMPMs.
-The package provides a user-friendly interface for model construction, estimation, prediction, posterior inference, and visualization with an extensive and detailed documentation of its features.
-The package has been designed with the aim of being as general as possible by supporting multivariate models, many response variable distributions, custom prior distributions, and common model features such as time-varying and random effects.
+The package provides a user-friendly interface for model construction, estimation, prediction, posterior inference, and visualization with extensive and detailed documentation of its features.
+The package has been designed to be as general as possible by supporting multivariate models, many response variable distributions, custom prior distributions, and common model features such as time-varying effects and group-specific random effects.
 The package design also aims for high performance in model estimation by employing \proglang{Stan} and in general-purpose data manipulation by using \pkg{data.table} which is especially reflected in prediction.
 For advanced users, the \proglang{Stan} code generated by \pkg{dynamite} can be extracted and adapted to user-specific scenarios.

 In the future, we plan to extend the capabilities of \pkg{dynamite} by adding support for more distributions.
-Some distributions in \proglang{Stan} also lack efficient likelihood function variants, such as the Bernoulli distribution, which will likely become available in the future, and will be subsequently implemented in \pkg{dynamite} as well.
+Some distributions in \proglang{Stan} also lack efficient likelihood function variants, such as the Bernoulli distribution, which will likely become available in the future and will be subsequently implemented in \pkg{dynamite} as well.